 Supplies Needed For Siser EasyColor DTV Projects

-- Cricut Machine (You will need an Explore or Maker for Print Then Cut as a Cricut Joy will not work.)
+- Cricut Machine (You will need an Explore, Maker, Joy Xtra, or Venture for Print Then Cut, as an original Cricut Joy will not work.)

 - Siser Easycolor DTV

-- Siser Heat Mask (This is a special transfer tape that will withstand heat.)
+- Siser Heat Mask (a special transfer tape that withstands heat)

 - Weeding Tools